kirby-deprecated-plugins/kirby-panel-checklists/readme.md

 # Kirby Panel Checklists

-Automatic checklists inside the panel.
+Create automatic checklists inside the panel.
 You can test anything you want.

 - **Version:** 0.1 alpha
 - **Requirement:** Kirby 3